 This blog demystifies the cleanser and toner difference in simple terms so you can get the most out of your skincare.

-What Exactly Is a Cleanser?
+What Exactly is a Cleanser?

 A cleanser is the reset button of your skin.
 You employ it to wipe out the day, removing your makeup, sweat, oil, grime, and impurities.
 In gel, cream, foam, or even oil texture, a good cleanser lays the foundation for the rest of your skincare to work better.
 Most cleansers have additional additives like aloe vera or glycerin to moisturise and soothe your skin, along with getting down and dirty.